Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Designing a Table and Form.

-Out of eleven items, the first seven files are in the same location and others are found elsewhere.
-Before entering the above list into your Table it is a better idea if you run a search for all the files with the File Extension.ACS on your machine and use those files in the list.
+Out of the eleven items, the first seven files are stored in the same location, while the rest are located elsewhere.
+Before adding these entries to your table, it’s best to run a search on your PC for all files with the '.ACS' extension and use the results to create your list.

-2. Design a small Form and set the Properties of the Form and controls as given below to match the design.
+Next, design a small form and set the Form and Control properties as given below.@@@

-3. Create a List Box on the Detail Section of the Form.
-Click on the List Box (if it is not selected), Display the Property Sheet (View -> Properties) and change the Property Values as shown below:
+2. Create a List Box on the Detail Section of the Form.
+Click on the List Box (if it is not in selected state), Display the Property Sheet (View -> Properties), and change the Property Values as shown below:

 • Row Source Type: Table/Query